Explanatory machine learning for sequential human teaching: Experimental framework

 \subsection{Experimental hypotheses}

 We define our experimental hypotheses in this section.
 Table \ref{table:experimental_variables} shows the experimental variables and treatments.
-We examine the effect of the curriculum order (\textbf{CO}) via two treatments: a) learning merging before learning sorting (\textbf{MS}) and b) learning sorting before learning merging (\textbf{SM}).
-In addition, we assess the effect of the presence of explanations (\textbf{EX}) by two treatments: a) learning with explanations of merging (\textbf{WEX}) b) learning without explanations of merging (\textbf{WOEX}).
+We examine the effect of the curriculum order (\textbf{CO}) via two teaching arrangements: a) learning merging before learning sorting (\textbf{MS}) and b) learning sorting before learning merging (\textbf{SM}).
+In addition, we assess the effect of the presence of explanations (\textbf{EX}) in two environments: a) learning with explanations of merging (\textbf{WEX}) b) learning without explanations of merging (\textbf{WOEX}).

 Explanations are not provided for learning sorting to avoid introducing merge prematurely in the curricula that learn sorting before learning merging.
 We use the normalised performance score $perf$ in Definition \ref{def:performance_score} to measure both human performances of merging and sorting (\textbf{PS}).

 Let $Ds = \{merger, sorter\}$ denote target theories of merging and sorting.
 Let $Es = \{E_{merge}, E_{sort}\}$ where $E_{merge}$ denotes a sufficient set of examples for learning the target theory of merging and $E_{sort}$ is a sufficient set of examples for learning the target theory of sorting.
 Both human learners and $Metagol_O$ are provided with the same sets of examples $Es$.
 Let $Ms = \{Metagol_O, \emptyset\}$ denote the machine learning algorithms used to learn rules for generating explanations and $\emptyset$ is an empty program. $H$ stands for a human group.
 The rank functions for curricula that learn merging before learning sorting are defined as $\lambda_{MS/WEX}$ and $\lambda_{MS/WOEX}$.
 The rank functions of curricula that learn merging before learning sorting are defined as $\lambda_{SM/WEX}$ and $\lambda_{SM/WOEX}$.
 The definitions of the rank functions are summarised in Table \ref{table:rank_functions}.